 1. PDQ Connect

-PDQ Connect is an easy-to-use Windows device management solution built for sysadmins, by sysadmins.
+PDQ Connect is an easy-to-use Windows and macOS device management solution built for sysadmins, by sysadmins.
 The agent-based tool offers automated patching and vulnerability management.
 Connect can help you effortlessly oversee your fleet, whether it’s remote, on-prem, or hybrid.

 Features